chainskills/resumeum/README.md

 # Resumeum - Publish your resume on Ethereum
 Sample Ethereum Dapp to create your resume on Ethereum.

-Follow the steps described here below to install, deploy and run the Dapp.
+Follow the steps described below to install, deploy and run the Dapp.

 ## Warning
-**Ensure that your tests are not performed on the Main Ethereum Network otherwise your real ethers will be used with no chance to get them back**
+**Make that you don't run your tests on the Ethereum's main net otherwise you will spend real ether with no chance to get it back**

 ## Prerequisites: Install tools and frameworks

-To build, to deploy and to test your Dapp locally, you need to install the following tools and frameworks:
+To build, deploy and test your Dapp locally, you need to install the following tools and frameworks:
 * **node.js and npm**: https://nodejs.org/en/
-  * Node.js can be installed from an installation bundle or through some package managers as Homebrew form Mac.
+  * Node.js can be installed from an installation package or through some package managers such as Homebrew on a Mac.

 * **Truffle**: https://github.com/trufflesuite/truffle
-  * Create and deploy your Dapp with this development environment for Ethereum.
+  * Create and deploy your Dapp with this build framework for Ethereum.

 * **testrpc**: https://github.com/ethereumjs/testrpc
-  * Simulate an Ethereum node.
+  * Simulates an Ethereum node.

 * **Metamask**: https://metamask.io/
-  * Transform Chrome as a Dapp browser
+  * Transforms Chrome into a Dapp browser

 ## Step 1.
 Clone the project

 `git clone https://github.com/chainskills/resumeum`

 ## Step 2.
-Install all modules
+Install all dependencies

 ```
 $ cd resumeum